MR-ant1/TuTattoo-web/README.md

 ### ABOUT API :blue_book:

-This Front-end proyect allows to create and to log in a user to write posts to share with the rest of the people.
+This Front-end proyect allows to create and to log in a user to interact with a tattoo shop service.
 You will interact in different ways:

-- Registering and log in your new user before doing any action over your profile or posts
+- Registering and log in your new user before doing any action over your appointments or profile.
-- Reading any post from any user by searching for their account.
+- Consult the five services offered by the shop.
 - Checking or update your profile info
-- Creation of new posts where you can add a title and a text.
-This post can receive likes from all others users and you can also give or remove likes to your own or other users posts
+- Creation of new appointments where you add the date and a service to buy.
-- Delete, update or look for your own posts.
-Also look for other users posts by their profile ID, or by Post ID
+- Check and delete your own appointments.
-- Consulting all existent users info (super_admin)
+- Consulting all existent users info and possibility of delete them (super_admin)
-- Follow other users accounts.
-- Update a users role to give him more permissions (super_admin)
-- See the timeline with posts from the users you follow

 ### DB diagram :clipboard: